pandas-dev/pandas/web/pandas/pdeps/0008-inplace-methods-in-pandas.md

 The methods from group 1 won't change behavior, and will remain always inplace.

-Methods in groups 3 and 4 will lose their `copy` and `inplace` keywords.
-Under Copy-on-Write, every operation will potentially return a shallow copy of the input object, if the performed operation does not require a copy.
-This is equivalent to behavior with `copy=False` and/or `inplace=True` for those methods.
-If users want to make a hard copy(`copy=True`), they can call the `copy()` method on the result of the operation.
+Methods in groups 3 and 4 will lose their `inplace` keyword.
+Under Copy-on-Write, every operation will potentially return a shallow copy of the input object, if the performed operation does not require a copy of the data.
+This is equivalent to the behavior with `inplace=True` for those methods.
+If users want to make a hard copy, they can call the `copy()` method on the result of the operation.

 Therefore, there is no benefit of keeping the keywords around for these methods.

-To emulate behavior of the `inplace` keyword, we can reassig the result of an operation to the same variable:
+To emulate behavior of the `inplace` keyword, we can reassign the result of an operation to the same variable:

     :::python
     df = pd.DataFrame({"foo": [1, 2, 3]})